hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 [Back to projects](../)

-[^1]: [Vizard](https://www.worldviz.com/vizard-virtual-reality-software) is an alternative to the more popular Unity platform that (as of 2015) offers better control for over extremely precise timing of events--essential any studies working with neurophysiological or behavioral recording on the scale of milliseconds or nanoseconds.
+[^1]: [Vizard](https://www.worldviz.com/vizard-virtual-reality-software) is an alternative to the more popular Unity platform that (as of 2015) offers better control for over extremely precise timing of events--essential for any studies working with temporal data on the scale of milliseconds or nanoseconds.

 [^2]: Bailey, H. D., Mullaney, A. B., Gibney, K. D., & Kwakye, L. D. (2018).
 [Audiovisual integration varies with target and environment richness in immersive virtual reality](http://booksandjournals.brillonline.com/content/journals/10.1163/22134808-20181301). *Multisensory Research*.
 Advance online publication. doi:10.1163/22134808-20181301